runarmyklebust/app-metafields/README.md

 ## How to use this app

+After adding this app you should see `SEO Metadata` fields on both your site and on all of your contents.
+With these fields you can on each content set a custom title and description to be used on your site for SEO purposes.

-This app introduces a few settings for you.
-The settings are controlled on the app itself on your site.
+This app also introduces a few settings.
+They're controlled on the app itself on your site.
 These settings are used on the entire site, and/or as default fallback settings.

 1. Default settings
 2. Title behaviour